-The AstroMaster 130EQ is a 130mm f/5 Newtonian, identical to Celestron’s more expensive Omni and NexStar SLT 130mm telescopes as well as the venerable Astronomers Without Borders OneSky and other 130mm tabletop Newtonians.
-However, trouble has arisen with the 130EQ scopes lately.
+The Celestron AstroMaster 130EQ is a 130mm f/5 Newtonian.
+At least on paper, it’s identical to Celestron’s StarSense Explorer, Omni XLT, Astro-Fi 130, SkyProdigy 130, and NexStar SLT 130mm telescopes, as well as the venerable Astronomers Without Borders OneSky, Zhumell Z130, and others.
+However, trouble has arisen with the AstroMaster 130EQ scopes lately.

-As part of an effort to reduce costs and maximize profit, Celestron seems to be putting spherical primary mirrors in at least some AstroMaster 130EQ units.
-These mirrors cannot focus light correctly (a proper Newtonian telescope primary uses a parabolic mirror), especially at such a short focal length, and thus they make the telescope unusable.
+Seemingly as part of an effort to reduce manufacturing costs and maximize profit, Celestron is putting spherical primary mirrors in at least some of its AstroMaster 130EQ units.
+These mirrors cannot focus light correctly (a proper Newtonian telescope uses a parabolic mirror), and they make the telescope nearly unusable at high magnifications.

 The 130EQ comes on a lightweight German equatorial mount that Celestron calls the CG-3.
 While not the heaviest duty thing you can buy, the mount works well enough for the 130mm f/5 OTA and it should work okay with a DSLR camera piggybacked on top.

-German equatorial mounts like the CG-3 are not the most comfortable ergonomically with a Newtonian telescope – another thing to consider.
+Another thing to consider is that German equatorial mounts like the CG-3 are not the most comfortable ergonomically with a Newtonian telescope.
 The eyepiece can wind up in some odd positions.
 The 130EQ optical tube can be rotated in its rings to adjust the position of the eyepiece, but you could easily throw off the balance and/or skew the pointing of the telescope in the process of doing so.

 The CG-3 has a Vixen dovetail saddle so in theory you could put a different optical tube on it, but it wouldn’t really make financial sense to do so under most circumstances.